scrabill/sinatra-fwitter-group-project-online-web-pt-061019/README.md

 You'll need to create a controller action that will load the tweets index page.
-You'll want to create a view that will display all tweets for the logged in user and other used.
+You'll want to create a view that will display all tweets for the logged in user and other users.
 The tweets index page should respond to a GET request to `/tweets`.
 If a user is not logged in, it will redirect to `/login`.

 ### Create Tweet